-Carpet beetle infestation

->

-> Dermestes maculatus or the leather beetle is popular for settling into violin cases, where it feeds on the hairs of the bows.
+Dermestes maculatus or the leather beetle is popular for settling into violin cases, where it feeds on the hairs of the bows.
 This has given its nickname – the ‘bow bug’.
 This type of textile pest is the largest of the three beetles.
 The adult form can reach length of 6 – 10 mm.
 It is dark brown to black in colour on its upper part and white on the bottom.
 Similarly to the fur beetle, the leather beetle has an elongated shape.
 The larva of the leather beetle is similar in colour and shape to its adult form but in addition, it has an orange line on the upper side of its back.
 The leather beetle is able to fly, similarly to the fur beetle and the pupation takes place in solid materials.

->

-> Are you not sure what is causing the bites?
+Do you wonder what is causing the bites?
 Carpet beetle rash VS. Bed bug bites

->

-> Very often our customers confuse a rash caused by carpet beetle larvae and call us out suspecting a bed bug infestation.
+Very often our customers confuse a rash caused by carpet beetle larvae and call us out suspecting a bed bug infestation.
 Apparently, most of us have an allergic reaction to the hairs or bristles of the carpet beetle larvae and the result is a rash that resembles bed bug bites.
 There is a major difference, since bed bugs suck blood and do actually bite, unlike the carpet beetle larvae, which is just causing a dermatitis.
 This reaction however, could be worse than the reaction caused by the bed bug saliva, as shown on the image.
 Carpet beetles are a common issue in London and the UK, since a lot of floors are carpeted and it is very difficult to prevent an adult carpet beetle from flying into your property.
 We deal quite successfully with this pest by applying heat, residual spray and general insect proofing of the property, as part of the best practices and integrated pest management.
 For any enquiries please call our office numbers and for more information you can read our article “Carpet beetle rash VS. Bed bug bites”.